-Branches operating within the TPR and SROR are required to comply with the same regulatory requirements that apply to UK third country branches, with both quantitative and qualitative reporting requirements applying for the year ended 31 December 2022.
+Branches operating within the SROR are required to comply with the same regulatory requirements that apply to UK third country branches, but with only quantitative reporting requirements applying for the year ended 31 December 2023.

 As SISE is currently compliant with Solvency II regulatory reporting requirements, the financial reporting methodologies, and processes currently in place can be leveraged to meet the SISE UK branch specific reports.